IBM/db2developerextension-about/docs/working-with-stored-procedures/creating-native-sql-stored-procedures.md

 # {{ page.title }}

-The topic covers how to create native SQL stored procedures using IBM Db2 Developer Extension.
+The topic covers how to create native SQL stored procedures.
 You can create procedures by creating `.spsql` files or by using the SQL Editor.

 ## Method 1: Creating procedures using .spsql files